 - Super comfortable, in fact the most comfortable sleeping mat I’ve ever used.

-- We’ve found them to be quite durable (we haven’t punctured ours in 3-4 years use; we are quite cautious with how we use them).
+- We’ve found them to be quite durable (we haven’t punctured ours in 3-4 years use).

 - Lifetime warranty against manufacturing defects – we had a Thermarest sent to us within a day when we needed it!

-- Makes a crunchy sound when you move (especially the Xlite).
+- They make a crunchy sound when you move (especially so with the Xlite).

-- Susceptible to thorn: this sure makes you cautious with where and what you’re camping on!
+- They’re susceptible to thorns: be careful where and what you’re camping on!

-- Known to lose it’s shape if it is left in the sun (see picture below)
+- It’s known to lose it’s shape if it is left in the sun (see picture below).

 - Mould can find its way on to your mat if you fail to dry it out after it’s wet.